nitad54448/yappari-5-1/README.md

 <img src="https://latex.codecogs.com/svg.image?Aw&space;=&space;\frac{RT}{{n^2&space;F^2&space;A&space;\sqrt{2}}}&space;\left(\frac{1}{{\sqrt{Do}&space;\cdot&space;Cb_o}}&space;-&space;\frac{1}{{\sqrt{Dr}&space;\cdot&space;Cb_r}}\right)" title="https://latex.codecogs.com/svg.image?Aw = \frac{RT}{{n^2 F^2 A \sqrt{2}}} \left(\frac{1}{{\sqrt{Do} \cdot Cb_o}} - \frac{1}{{\sqrt{Dr} \cdot Cb_r}}\right)" />

-with n - number of electrons, A - electrode surface area, D - diffusion coefficient of the electroactive species, Cb,o , Cb,r - bulk concentrations of oxidized and reduced species.
+with n - number of electrons, A - electrode surface area, D - diffusion coefficient of the electroactive species, Cb,o and Cb,r - bulk concentrations of oxidized and reduced species.

 The parameters for Warburg in other programs are typically obtained by fitting a CPE with n=0.5, you will get the same result but the Q parameter obtained in this case is